Added in: v0.8.0

 The runner does the following steps to load & merge configurations:

-- If you defined config file in CLI options, try to load it.
-If it’s not exist, throw an error.
+- If you defined config file in CLI options, it tries to load it.
+If it doesn’t exist, throw an error.

-- If you not defined, try to load the
+- If you not defined, it tries to load the

 moleculer.config.jsfile from the current directory.
-If it’s not exist try to load the
+If it doesn’t exist, it tries to load the

-- If it found any config file, load it and merge options with the default options of the ServiceBroker.
+- If it founds any config file, it loads and merges options with the default options of the ServiceBroker.

-- The runner walks through the options and try to override them from environment variables.
+- The runner walks through the options and tries to override them from environment variables.
 So if you set

 logLevel: "warn"in the config file, but define the